meri-imperiumi/handbook/docs/systems/electrics.md

 ### Fixed solar panels

-The vessel has two fixed solar panels:
+The vessel has two fixed solar arrays:

-* 150W panel on the stern arch
+* 240W array (2×120W panel) on the stern arch
-* 60W panel on top of the hatch garage
+* 120W panel on top of the hatch garage

 Each of these is connected to its own Victron SmartSolar charge controller.